Super Mario Bros.

 Unused Spiny Egg Behavior

-The Spiny eggs are thrown by Lakitu in a simple way, with no horizontal movement whatsoever.
+The Spiny eggs are thrown by Lakitu in a simple straight-down way, with no horizontal movement whatsoever.
 However, this is not the intended behavior, and is actually the result of a bug!
 The eggs are supposed to be thrown out relative to the player's speed, Lakitu's speed, the player's position, and a pseudo-random value, as well as bounce off of any blocks or walls that they hit on the way down.
+This behavior is left unchanged in the Japanese Super Mario Bros.
+2, so the same fixes can be applied.

 |Download Spiny Egg Speed Patch